TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Security Enginner/IDS.md

 - Additional information on the tools used by the target may be available in job listings;

 Q) What version of Grafana is the server running?
-	Grafana is running bt default on port 3000 -> v.8.2.5
+	Grafana is running by default on port 3000 -> v.8.2.5

 Q) What is the ID of the severe CVE that affects this version of Grafana?
 	CVE-2021-43798